Quantum interferometers: principles and applications: Introduction

-In this review, we will provide a comprehensive overview of three typical quantum interferometers: the HOM interferometer, the N00N state interferometer, and the Franson interferometer.
-First, we will delve into the theoretical foundations of each interferometer, covering both single-mode theory and multi-mode theory.
-Next, we will categorize the interferometers based on their distinct characteristics and operational principles, providing a clear understanding of their unique properties.
-Finally, we will explore the wide range of applications of interferometers across various fields, highlighting their contributions to areas such as quantum communication, quantum computing, quantum metrology, and beyond.
+In this review, we provide a comprehensive overview of three prominent examples of quantum interferometers: the HOM interferometer, the N00N state interferometer, and the Franson interferometer.
+Our discussion begins with the theoretical foundations of each interferometer, covering both single-mode theory and multi-mode theory.
+We then proceed to categorize the interferometers based on their distinct characteristics and operational principles, aiming to elucidate their unique properties.
+Finally, we will review the wide range of applications of interferometers across various fields, such as quantum communication, quantum computing, quantum metrology.
+To provide readers with an overall picture of these interferometers, we include a summary table which outlines the setups, theoretical models (single-mode and multi-mode), principles, advantages, and applications of each interferometer (see Tab. \ref{tab:0}).
+This summary is designed to help the reader quickly grasp the key aspects of each interferometer.